shameerahamed/shameerahamed/README.md

 ### Hi there 👋

+I'm Shameer, a tech enthusiast.
+In my spare time, I enjoy creating cool things to make my life easier.
+If you don't see any recent github activity, assume I'm busy designing a fantastic system for my employer.

 <!--
 **shameerahamed/shameerahamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.